OpenGameDesign/OpenGDS/README.md

 This specification defines the structures and services involved in communicating, synchronizing, and interpolating game state (events and character updates) in any game type.
 This specification depends on the Path and Math specifications.

 ### Possible Specifications

+#### StateMachine

+A specification which defines how to manage game states, the conditions which cause a transition, and the events that are triggered when a state is entered, is active, and is left.

+#### PathFinding

+A specification which defines ways of finding a path from one point to another in a world.
+A simple interface to the world defines the nodes, which travelers can be on the nodes, the moves available from one node to another, how much it "cost" to move from one node to another, and other variables on a node or move that may affect its selection in the path.
+Different algorithms and heuristics are defined to allow the user to use which pathfinding algorithm is most suited for their game.
+Other features include caching paths for quick reuse, setting limits on how much time or resources are used to find a path, allowing the user to modify or cancel a path, simplifying paths into fewer nodes/moves, provide a  prioritized queue to handle large pathfinding requests.

 #### Input